FSXAC/FSXAC.github.io/documents/APSC160/APSC-160-Final-Review.md

 #### Order of Operation

-The order of operation follows standard math (BEDMAS / PEDMAS); the order of operation can be specified using parenthesis `()` just like in Math.
+The order of operation follows standard math (PEDMAS); the order of operation can be specified using parenthesis `()` just like in Math.

 #### Integer Division